 - Spouse and former spouses

-- Someone who lived in an identical situation to that of a spouse for more than two years
+- Someone who lived in an identical situation to that of a spouse for considerable time (ie. two years)

-- Ascendants for which the deceased beneficiary was responsible; as long as no spouse, former spouse or descendent is entitled to the same pension.
+- Ascendants for which the deceased beneficiary was responsible, if no spouse, former spouse or descendent is entitled to the same pension.

-The death allowance is awarded to family members of the deceased beneficiary who are entitled to the survivors’ pension, with no requirement for a qualifying period.
+A funeral allowance may also be awarded to family members of the deceased beneficiary who are entitled to the survivors’ pension, with no requirement for a qualifying period.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.